viktoriia-kosenko/Rock-Tracks/README.md

-# Img-view app
+# Rock Tracks app

 ## Overview

 This is a React/Redux SPA application that connects to an [Apple REST web service](https://itunes.apple.com/search?term=rock&media=music) and returns a list of rock tracks.
-It consists of two screens: Tracks tracks screen with 50 images and page for the specific image selected by clicking a ‘Details’ button on Landing page.
+It consists of two screens: Tracks screen with a list of tracks and second screen with a detailed view of the selected track.
+There is a "more details" button on second screen which launches the browser and load the trackViewUrl.

 ## Running The Project

 From the repo:

 1. Clone this repo into your local machine.
-2. Run `cd img-view` in your bash/command line
+2. Run `cd Rock-Tracks` in your bash/command line
 3. Run `npm install` in your bash/command line.
 4. Run `npm start` in your bash/command line.
 5. Open [http://localhost:3000](http://localhost:3000) to view it in the browser.